Annyvichi/market-data-challenge/analysis report.md

 This part "{'price': 0.04192, 'size': 0.00024652}" is common for every timestamp.
 But for 03:07 timestamp it is the ending (the last 50th ask).
 Whereas in 14:54 timestamp there are higher price levels.
 And at 19:55 these levels are back again.
 Actually not just price levels but  absolutely identical asks: {'price': 0.04197, 'size': 0.00024694}, {'price': 0.04197577, 'size': 0.01199991}, {'price': 0.042, 'size': 0.00474414}, {'price': 0.04202, 'size': 0.00023971}, {'price': 0.04207, 'size': 0.00023942}, {'price': 0.0421, 'size': 0.0025}.

-It is unlike normal market behaviour, but it is very likely that this is the part where the orderbook was truncated: from the ending of the lists.
+It is very likely that this is where orderbook lists were truncated: at the end.

 Bid-prices from snapshots:
 2025-09-01 03:52:04 ... {'price': 0.0377, 'size': 0.00311485}, {'price': 0.03763159, 'size': 0.02189266}, {'price': 0.0376, 'size': 0.00438429}]"